 The main personality around whom this film is based, Jean Guillemet, aged 76 conveys his feelings about how society has changed since smallholdings were regrouped, that people started leaving the countryside for the towns, that shops and schools closed and how life although much harder was somehow much simpler.

-Jean depicts his vision of relationships between people which were simpler in the past, people were more in direct contact, more open, and insights us to reflect on his maxim “it’s the motivation that counts”.
+Jean depicts his vision of relationships between people which were simpler in the past, people were more in direct contact, more open, and incites us to reflect on his maxim “it’s the motivation that counts”.

 The Simple things in life